NKI-GCF/itreecount/README.md

 File::Temp             (core)

 Usage
-itreecount.pl --gtf <gtffile> --ncpu 10 --output counts.txt <bamfile.bam>
+itreecountpe.pl --gtf <gtffile> --ncpu 10 --output counts.txt <bamfile.bam>

 The bam file can be single or paired-end, needs to be indexed (and not namesorted).